keptn/keptn.github.io/content/docs/develop/concepts/whatiskeptn/index.md

 **The solution - Provide standards for building continuous delivery**

-Keptn integrations are merely translations of well-defined CloudEvents into proprietary vendor APIs.
+Keptn integrations are merely translations of well-defined Cloud Events into proprietary vendor APIs.
 This makes exchanging tools much easier from a continuous delivery perspective.
 Keptn, for example, uses a new artifact event instead of requiring a direct integration to container registries, and it issues deployment events rather than directly calling deployment tools.
 All tool integrations are defined in uniform files which allow for the building of “integrations-as-code”

 ## The problem - Heavy runtime footprint